Ei-iE

 However, all Belgian education unions are faced with the same difficulties, including the need for smaller classes (maximum 15 pupils at the start of compulsory education), more funding for under-served schools where pupils with difficulties are concentrated, more money for education and measures addressing the increased pressure at work.

 This is why Flemish unions have decided to support the demands of French-speaking teachers by sending a delegation to the streets of Brussels.
-The Centrale générale des services publics - Enseignement (CGSP-FGTB), the Confédération des Syndicats Chrétiens de l'Enseignement (CSC-Enseignement), the Syndicat Libre de la Fonction Publique (SLFP), ACOD-Onderwijs (ACOD), the Christelijke Onderwijscentrale (COC), and the Vrij Syndicaat van het Openbaar Ambt (VSOA) marched together.
+The Centrale générale des services publics - Enseignement (CGSP-FGTB), the Confédération des Syndicats Chrétiens de l'Enseignement (CSC-Enseignement), the Syndicat Libre de la Fonction Publique (SLFP), ACOD-Onderwijs (ACOD), the Christelijke Onderwijscentrale (COC), the Christelijk Onderwijzersverbond (COV) and the Vrij Syndicaat van het Openbaar Ambt (VSOA) marched together.

 In May, three of the four Flemish education unions, ACOD (socialist), COC (Christian) and VSOA (liberal), will be organising several days of joint strikes and demonstrations.